lucidsoftware/neo-sbt-scalafmt/README.md

 > sbt:scalafmt::test  # check .sbt sources
 ```

+As of 1.7, source file filters come from the Scalafmt configuration file.

 ## Additional configuration

 By default, `.scalafmt.conf` is used for Scalafmt configuration.
 To choose another location